Jonathan2251/lbd/source/about.rst

 quality.
 Object oriented programming exists for solving the big and complex software development.
-Since compiler and OS are complex software without question, why gcc and linux not using c++ [#wiki-cpp]_.
+Of course, compiler and OS are complex software without question, why do gcc and linux not using c++ [#wiki-cpp]_?
 This is the reason I try to create a backend under llvm rather than gcc.

 Preface